 Prospective Fashion Students

-In addition to the Marist College Admissions application, a portfolio is required for fashion design applicants who would like to be considered for the Fashion Design Sequence.
+In addition to the Marist College Admissions application, a portfolio is required for fashion design applicants who would like to be considered for the Fashion Design Degree.
 Please see the Required Design Project instructions to apply.

-In addition to the Marist College Admissions application, an essay is required for fashion merchandising applicants who would like to be considered for the Fashion Merchandising Sequence.
+In addition to the Marist College Admissions application, an essay is required for fashion merchandising applicants who would like to be considered for the Fashion Merchandising Degree.
 Please see the Required Merchandising Project instructions to apply.